 The Annual Enrollment Period (AEP) is a crucial time for Medicare beneficiaries to review and potentially change their coverage options.
-Whether you want to change your Advantage or Drug plans or switch to a Supplemental plan,.
-The AEP is a great time to do it as the year comes to a close.
-Let’s discuss what changes you can make during this enrollment period and and how to prepare for the AEP.
+Whether you want to change your Advantage or Drug plans or switch to a Supplemental plan, the Annual Enrollment Period is a great time to do it as the year comes to a close.
+Let’s discuss what changes you can make during this enrollment period and and how to prepare for AEP.

 When is the Medicare Annual Enrollment Period?